cmsato09/cmsato09/README.md

 > **"Once you stop learning, you start dying"** - Albert Einstein

 ## What I'm working on 🔨
-- 🌱 I’m currently learning ReactJS for frontend work
+- 🌱 Learning ReactJS for frontend work
-- Data structure and algorithms (the grind never stops)
+- 💿 Data structure and algorithms (the grind never stops)

 ## My Interests🧠
-- Anything Python
+- Anything Python🐍
-- Large Language Models
+- Shotokan Karate

 <!--
 **cmsato09/cmsato09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.